 What is luck?
 How and why do some people have good luck?
 What is a lucky charm and why to people gift good luck charm jewellery?

-SEARCH for Good Luck Charms in our SHOP
+You can see a multitude of Good Luck Charms on the jewellery in our SHOP

 It is well known that many so-called ‘lucky people’ carry lucky charms, lucky jewellery or a talisman like a lucky horseshoe, clover, ladybird or Indalo.
 Millions of people (possibly billions) believe in luck.
 The British Museum has a complete collection of lucky charms and symbols dating back centuries.
 Some of the most powerful people in the world believe in good luck charms: President Roosevelt carried a rabbit’s foot in his jacket.
 Napoleon carried a lucky coin; and during the election campaign, Barack Obama carried an array of good luck charms in his pocket.
 Why?
 What is it about good luck symbols, jewellery and lucky objects in general?
 What is a lucky charm?
 Why do people wear lucky charm jewellery?